 At the end of the day, I have one objective— to provide realistic market analysis to help you make an informed business decision.

-- Optical Transport DWDM Systems Market Grew 8 Percent in 2018, According to Dell’Oro Group
+- Worldwide Telecom Equipment Market Grew 6 Percent in Past Twelve Months, According to Dell’Oro Group

-- Microwave Transmission Market Grew 6 Percent in First Nine Months of 2018, According to Dell’Oro Group
+- Microwave Transmission Market Declined 4 Percent Y/Y in First Half 2019, According to Dell’Oro Group

 - OFC 2019 Post Show Thoughts